dymczykm/sony_kss_laser_driver/README.md

 ## Connections

 ### Power supply
-Connect to `J1` a stable power source within the range acceptable by `78L05` on the board.
+Connect to `J1` a stable power source within the range acceptable by `78L05` used in the circuit.

 ### Laser pickup
 You can use either of the 3 connections: